stadtnavi/stadtnavi-tutorial/01-installing-and-running-ui/README.md

 ## Customize stadtnavi Frontend, using existing back-end services

-This introduction will use a node:16 docker image to avoid a tedious setup.
-Note that node 16 has reached end of life and should not be used for production setups.
+This introduction will use a node:20 docker image to avoid a potentially tedious setup.

 ### 1. Requirements, installation
     - docker